Cool Guns: Machine Pistols

 - Available in various Call of Duty games, including Modern Warfare and Call of Duty: Black Ops.
-All Old-School mode matches in CoD4 start players off with one of these; it's somewhat infamous in that game for a bug where attaching a suppressor did not affect its damage value - allowing for unnoticed One-Hit Kill's in Hardcore mode.
+All Old-School mode matches in CoD4 start players off with one of these; it's somewhat infamous in that game for a bug where attaching a suppressor did not affect its damage value - allowing for unnoticed One-Hit Kill's in Hardcore mode until it was patched.

 - Conker dual wields a pair of these in the War and Heist chapters of Conkers Bad Fur Day.